xolox/vim-shell/README.md

 ## Contact

 If you have questions, bug reports, suggestions, etc. the author can be contacted at <peter@peterodding.com>.
 The latest version is available at <http://peterodding.com/code/vim/shell/> and <http://github.com/xolox/vim-shell>.
-If you like the plug-in please vote for it on [www.vim.org] [vim_scripts_entry].
+If you like the plug-in please vote for it on [Vim Online] [vim_scripts_entry].

 ## License